Policy on Academic Code of Conduct

 Falsification

-Students may not offer a falsified excuse for an absence from an examination, test, quiz, or other course requirement, directly or through another source.
+Students may not falsify an excuse for an absence from an examination, test, quiz, or other course requirement.
 Students may not falsify an excuse for an absence from class, even when there is to be no graded assessment on that day.
+Students who do so may be subject to consequences through the Student Code of Conduct.

 Students may not falsify laboratory results, research data, or results.
 They may not invent bibliographical entries for research papers or handouts.
 They may not falsify information about the date of submission for any coursework.